s3529120/septsem12017/README.md

 Where details will reflect your system.
 If maven is not installed, install it before continuing.

 Firstly, after downloading the repository as a zip, unzip the repository and navigate to 'Booking Site', just under its root directory.
-Once at the root of the project, if using maven to build, run
+Once there, from the command line, if using maven to build, run
 ```
 mvn build
 ```